ZainabEman/DSA-Project-ZAT-Dictionary-/README.md

 Project Structure:

-Node Class:rom an external text file containing a pre-existing set of words and their          meanings.
-    This initial dataset populates the dictionary, setting the stage for efficient word management.
+Node Class:rom an external text file containing a pre-exthe stage for efficient word management.

 Main Interface:
     The main interface serves as a gateway for users to interact with the dictionary, offering operations such as search, update,      delete, add word, and team details.